If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Appendix

 \paragraph{Model Specification and Adaptation}

-Each linear mixed-effects model uses \emph{judgment}, i.e. the judgments of conditional statements, as the dependent variable.
+Each linear mixed-effects model uses \emph{judgment}, i.e., the judgments of conditional statements, as the dependent variable.
 A single model is fit per respondent (LLM or human) with the same structure, enabling later comparisons.
 Following best practices~\citep{bates2015fitting, brown2021introduction}, we balance model complexity and convergence.
-Due to singularity issues with full random-slopes structures, we simplify the models by including random intercepts for both instance ID and scenario in the LLM linear mixed-effects models.
-The human mixed-effects model, however, is fitted with instance ID as a random slope instead, as for humans, this represents the individual participants and is expected to introduce much greater variation.
+Due to singularity issues with full random-slopes structures, we simplify the models by including random intercepts for both \emph{respondent} (sampling iteration) and scenario in the LLM linear mixed-effects models.
+The human mixed-effects model, however, is fit with respondent as a random slope instead, as for humans, this represents the individual participants and is expected to introduce much greater variation.
 This choice captures key variance across participants and model samples while retaining model stability.